 Being Successful

-The goal of being successful is to identify two pairs of assets which have a positive correlation and then making decisions based on it.
+The goal of being successful is to identify two pairs of assets that have a positive correlation and then making decisions based on it.

 In addition, it is important to know that in hedging, the total profits you make per trade will be slightly lower than using other strategies such as scalping.
 The benefit is that hedging will protect you from the risks of losing all your funds.